 If you recently purchased a new property, there may still be opportunities to establish physical markers on your lot to mark boundaries.

 This can be found in paperwork like a property deed or online as a public record.
 You can find past land survey records on your local county assessor’s website or at the county recorder’s office.

 Remember, surveying your own property cannot be used for legal purposes but may be used for personal records.

-Having a legal land survey conducted on your property is a smart homeowner move, especially if you’re dealing with property line disputes with neighbors or if you just recently purchased a new home.
+Having a legal land survey conducted on your property is a smart homeowner move, especially if you’re dealing with disputes over property lines with neighbors or if you just recently purchased a new home.

 With this list of different types of land surveys, determine which one is the best fit for what you need or what may be required from you.
-If you aren’t sure which one is the best pick, talk to a professional land surveyor in your area for their expertise regarding your situation.
+If you aren’t sure which is the best pick, talk to professional land surveyors in your area for their expertise regarding your situation.

 Before you can have your land surveyed, you need a lot to build on or a home to buy.
 Get a head start and apply for a mortgage with the Home Loan Experts at Rocket Mortgage®.

 So you’ve developed an idea for your dream home.
 Buying undeveloped land can be a cheap start to your long-term goals.
 Learn what to look for before you buy.